suhlig/wordclock/README.markdown

 To find out whether an LED is dead, someone in [the forum](https://www.mikrocontroller.net/topic/385955) recommended to measure the resistance between `DATA` and `GND`:

-* If the resistance is between 2 and 15 MΩ, the LED is ok.
+* If the resistance is between 2 and 15 MΩ, the LED is ok.
 * If the resistance is ∞, the LED is dead.

 Since then, this is my safety procedure when soldering LEDs: